mogenius/docs/mogenius/docs/cloud-management/resource-management.md

 ## Allocating resources when you create a service

 When you create a service, you can set resource limits to control the maximum amount of resources your service can consume.
 If you use a preconfigured service template, recommendations for minimum resource requirements are set as default settings.
 You can edit the default settings when you create the service or later in your settings.
 If you are using a container file (such as a Docker file), you must set your own resource limits based on the specific application you are launching.
-You can use this [overview of service templates](#) as a reference but please keep in mind that your individual application might be more advanced than a boilerplate template.
+You can use our [service templates](./../services/index.md) as a reference but please keep in mind that your individual application might be more advanced than a boilerplate template.

 ![mogenius resource allocation](https://api.mogenius.com/file/id/679ed62d-c653-4b64-b469-f7b78c1d334f)

 The available resources depend on your plan and on the services you have already deployed.
-If the available resources are not enough to launch the service, you need to delete or scale down other services, or [upgrade your plan](#).
+If the available resources are not enough to launch the service, you need to delete or scale down other services, or upgrade your plan.

 ## Scaling a service